-Basically you can handle Gists via the status bar:
+You can either handle Gists via the status bar:

 Or use set: commands in Mak to manipulate Gists:

 Once your Gist has been loaded (?gist=id), Mak saves it as a file (#id).

 If you “push” a non-gist file, Mak will suggest to create a Gist.

 By default, all Gists created in Mak are private and you can always change it to public later.

-If you try to push to a Gist that you don’t have the permission, Mak will suggest to fork the Gist.
+If you try to push to a Gist that you don’t have the permission, Mak will suggest to fork that Gist.

 Mak itself only stores your data inside the browser cache locally (localStorage).

 Mak does NOT collect any log from your device or GitHub account.

-If you’re using Gist Sync mode, Mak will choose private Gist by default and will never sync without your permission.
+If you’re using Gist Sync, Mak will create private Gists by default, and will never sync in the background without your permission.

 Gist is a product from GitHub.
-Gist downloading / uploading only happens between you and GitHub.
+Gist downloading / uploading only happens between your browser and GitHub’s API server.

 Normally the browser will not clean up your local cache.
-But if you accidentally do that, all your documents will be lost.
+But if you accidentally did that, all your documents will be lost.

 Please manually backup (set:export) or sync (Gist) your documents as frequently as possible.

-Free.
-This project was started from an HCI idea, and there’re no further plans by now.
+Yes.
+This project was a HCI experiment at the beginning, and there’re no further plans by now.

 It’s also a free software and will be open sourced under the MIT license soon.

-Gist is already a perfect product.
-Actually it’s one of the best tools I’ve ever used.
+Gist is a perfect product.
+And it’s one of the best tools I’ve ever used.

-Gist encourages people to create and share documents and code snippets.
+Gist encourages people to create and share notes and code snippets.

-It’s easy to read, write, embed in your website, share or comment.
+It’s easy to read, write, embed in your website, or discuss with people.

-Most Importantly, it’s super light-weighted and has the very same design philosophy with Mak.
+Most Importantly, it’s super light-weighted and has the very same design philosophy like Mak.